Artists' Alley FAQ

 Phase One: Application

 Fill out an Artists' Alley Application.
-This web form processes your name, email, and space desires/requirements and is sent to the Artists' Alley staff.
+This web form processes your name, email, country, and space desires/requirements and is sent to the Artists' Alley staff.
 If a foreign Artist may have difficulty obtaining the Exhibitor Tax ID in the time allotted, they may be passed over for space.
 The data is collected in a database so the staff can sort it and see what kind of space demands need to be met.
 This method will also allow individuals to keep applying without overbooking the alley before staff can determine if there is enough space.
 This process is organized on a first-come, first-served basis.
 To avoid a flood of applications and possibly crash the website, the Artists' Alley Manager will only be announcing the date the application process is starting and not the time.

 If you absolutely know that you cannot be online during that day, you can appoint someone else to submit your application for you - but you must make sure that they put it in your name with your email address.
 There will be no passing off of 'places in line'.